kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 Cluster administrators can use `loadBalancerAttributes` field to specify the [Load Balancer Attributes](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#load-balancer-attributes) that should be applied to the load balancers that belong to this IngressClass.
 You can specify the list of load balancer attribute name and the desired value in the `spec.loadBalancerAttributes` field.

 1. If `loadBalancerAttributes` is set, the attributes defined will be applied to the load balancer that belong to this IngressClass.
+If you specify invalid keys or values for the load balancer attributes, the controller will fail to reconcile ingresses belonging to the particular ingress class.
 2. If `loadBalancerAttributes` un-specified, Ingresses with this IngressClass can continue to use `alb.ingress.kubernetes.io/load-balancer-attributes` annotation to specify the load balancer attributes.